openspim/openspim.github.io/µOpenSPIM.md

 2. After clicking *Add TP* specify how often the stack(s) or view(s) should be imaged and set the recurring time interval (in seconds, minutes, hours or days).
 Add acquisition breaks by clicking *Add Pause* and specify its length.
 Click *Add TP* to add new time lapse span which will continue after the acquisition break.
 3. Specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally:
-    a) Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
+    - a) Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
 Note that beads surrounding the sample might affect the Anti-Drift.
-    b) Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
+    - b) Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
 Then click *Apply*.
-    c) Enable Binning: Choose one of the binning options and press apply.
+    - c) Enable Binning: Choose one of the binning options and press apply.
-    d) Turn on *Show/Save Maximum Intensity Projections of each TP* to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
+    - d) Turn on *Show/Save Maximum Intensity Projections of each TP* to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
 The MIP will be saved into its own subfolder within the Output directory.
 5. Click *Acquire* to begin the multi-view time-lapse recording.

 ## Acquisition Controls

-{% include image src="µOpenSPIM_Acquisition.jpg" width="200%" caption="" %}
+{% include image src="µOpenSPIM_Acquisition.jpg" width="200%" length="200%" caption="µOpenSPIM's Acquisition GUI (A-I) togehter with the Picard 4D-stage control (J) and the Console window (K)" %}

   - (A) Positions
     This table shows the list of stacks of images to acquire.
 Each time point will consist of the images recorded at each position in this list (as well as the Z slices described by the range in the Z column).